datafairs/datafairs.github.io/index.md

-# Master Student Collaborations in Data Visualization
+# Master-Student Collaborations in Data Visualization

 ![](images/teaser.png)
 ## What is the Data Fair?